justinethier/cyclone/docs/Garbage-Collector.md

 ## Heap

-- based on implementation from chibi scheme
+Cyclone's heap is based on the implementation from chibi scheme.

-- linked list of pages
+The heap consists of a linked list of pages.
+Each page contains a contiguous block of memory and a linked list of free chunks.
+When a new chunk is requested the first free chunk large enough to meet the request is found and either returned directly or carved up into a smaller chunk to return to the caller.

-- requested memory always allocated in minimum chunk sizes
+Memory is always allocated in multiples of 32 bytes.
+On the one hand this helps prevent external fragmentation by allocating many objects of the size.
+But on the other it incurs internal fragmentation because an object will not always fill all of its allocated memory.

-- heap is locked during alloc and sweep (free)
+The heap is locked during allocation and sweep operations to protect against concurrent access.

-- heap is grown if necessary for alloc. collection process is async so no other choice (cannot collect immediately)
+If there is not enough free memory to fulfill a request a new page is allocated and added to the heap.
+There is no choice, unfortunately.
+The collection process is asynchronous so memory cannot be freed immediately to make room.

 ## Thread Data